SirAppSec/vuln-node.js-express.js-app/README.md

 USE WITH CAUTION

+## Quick Start with docker

+1. Install Docker
+2. Run docker `pull sirappsec/nodejs-vulnerable-app`
+Run `docker run --rm -p 5000:5000 sirappsec/nodejs-vulnerable-app`
+3. Browse to http://localhost:3000 (on macOS and Windows browse to http://192.168.99.100:3000 if you are using docker-machine instead of the native docker installation)

 # Purpose
 1. Test your skills, try to pentest and find the vulnerabilities
 2. Use to Asses DAST/SAST tools for Node.js/Express.js applications